Quote; "Job advisers are set to be placed in food banks across the country, Iain Duncan Smith has told MPs.

 'Dialogue needed'*

-"We welcome the government's interest in exploring new ways that the DWP might help people at food banks who have hit crisis as a result of problems with welfare delivery," it said.
+The Trussell Trust said it applauded efforts to get food banks and Job Centres to work together."We welcome the government's interest in exploring new ways that the DWP might help people at food banks who have hit crisis as a result of problems with welfare delivery," it said.

 "But we would also suggest that there first needs to be a dialogue between the DWP and The Trussell Trust network about the possible challenges and opportunities that hosting DWP advisers in foodbanks could afford.